heraldapp/datadriventeam.org/src/content/210-capture.md

 3. A sentence ("tag") that describes the root of the customer feedback.

 <div class="hint">
-<p>Sometimes, one conversation more than one insight.
+<p>Sometimes, one conversation has more than one insight.
 In this case, just extract multiple quotes from the full customer conversation and associate them with one tag each.</p>
 </div>

 This approach is beneficial for a few reasons: